LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

                 adiak_values("value_name", value)

-Below is a list of some of the metadata the is added to Adiak by default:
+Below is a list of some of the metadata that Spheral adds to Adiak by default:

 ======================== ==========================
 Adiak Key                Description